gwiazdorrr/BetterStreamingAssets/README.md

 ⚠️ **Keep all file names in Streaming Assets lowercase!** ⚠️

+Also, based on local tests with Unity 2020.3, using non-ASCII characters may result in a Streaming Assets file being compressed if one of the following is true:
+- extension contains non-ASCII characters
+- the file is extension-less, but contains non-ASCII characters in its path

+⚠️ **Do not use non-ASCII characters in file names** ⚠️

 # Getting started

 This plugin can be installed in following ways: